Migrating from Other Languages

 Object-oriented programming

-Similar to Python, Horse64 has relatively high-level object-oriented programming mechanisms built-in and ready to go.
+Similar to Python, Horse64 has high-level object-oriented programming mechanisms built-in and ready to go.
 However, it also offers traits vaguely similar to Go.
 Here's an OOP introduction.

 Concurrency and its differences